Negotiation: Negative affect

 Negative affect has detrimental effects on various stages in the negotiation process.
 Although various negative emotions affect negotiation outcomes, by far the most researched is anger.
 Angry negotiators plan to use more competitive strategies and cooperate less, even before the negotiation starts.
 These competitive strategies are related to reduced joint outcomes.

-During negotiations, anger disrupts the process by reducing the level of trust, clouding parties' judgment, narrowing parties' focus of attention, and changing their central goal from reaching an agreement to retaliating against the other side.
-Angry negotiators pay less attention to the opponent's interests and are less accurate in judging their interests, thus achieving lower joint gains.
+During negotiations, anger disrupts the process by reducing levels of trust, clouding parties' judgment, narrowing parties' focus of attention, and changing their central goal from reaching an agreement to retaliating against the other side.
+Angry negotiators pay less attention to their opponent's interests and are less accurate in judging their interests, thus achieving lower joint gains.
 Moreover, because anger makes negotiators more self-centered in their preferences, it increases the likelihood that they will reject profitable offers.
 Opponents who get angry (or cry, or otherwise lose control) are more likely to make errors.
 Anger does not help achieve negotiation goals either: it reduces joint gains and does not boost personal gains, as angry negotiators do not succeed.
 Moreover, negative emotions lead to acceptance of settlements that are not in a positive utility function but rather have a negative utility.
 However, the expression of negative emotions during negotiation can sometimes be beneficial: legitimately expressed anger can be an effective way to show one's commitment, sincerity, and needs.
 Moreover, although NA reduces gains in integrative tasks, it is a better strategy than PA in distributive tasks (such as zero-sum).
 In his work on negative affect arousal and white noise, Seidner found support for the existence of a negative affect arousal mechanism through observations regarding the devaluation of speakers from other ethnic origins.
 Negotiation may be negatively affected, in turn, by submerged hostility toward an ethnic or gender group.

+Research undertaken by Nicholas Anderson and Margaret Neale of Stanford University, reported in 2010, looked at anger provoked in one member of a pair of negotiators.
+Half of the angry negotiators were sure that their counterparts had attempted to provoke their anger, while the other half were unsure.
+The outcome was that the uncertain negotiators were more successful in reaching agreements beneficial to both parties.